gelileo/cs_introduction_101/materials/lesson2/readme.md

 - Every time the ball hits the wall/boundary, it turns around and keep moving.
 - Read the comments in `script.js`, and complete the script so that it works like [this](https://kcs101.kunlu.repl.co/brick/ex2/completed.html)

+### Bonus Question

+Instead of a bouncing ball, can you make it a bouncing smiley face?

+**Tip**: `Use Emojis`

+Even better, can you make your Emoji changes face on every move?